Panserraikos F.C.: History

-Panserraikos was formed in 1946 in Serres, when two local clubs, Apollon and Iraklis, merged.
+Panserraikos was formed on 1964 in Serres, when two local clubs, Apollon and Iraklis, merged.
 Evangelos Chatziathanasiadis was the first president of Panserraikos, with Angelos Angelousis as honorary president and Theodoros Athanasiadis as vice president.
 The colors of the club were red and white, which symbolized the great power that came from this historic merger.
 Leo of Amphipolis was chosen as the brand that showed the strength and warlike virtues of the people of Serrai.
 Panserraikos participated in the national championships for the first time in the 1964–65 season.
 Then, they played in the Beta Ethniki, since both Apollon and Iraklis were playing in this category last season.
 The dynamics of the newly formed club was huge and so Panserraikos immediately won its promotion to the Alpha Ethniki, finishing first with a difference of 11 points from the second MENT.

 Since their last relegation in 1992 the club had been struggling in the Beta Ethniki, and were even relegated to the Third Division twice, in 1993 and 1996, yet promptly returning to the second tier on both occasions.
 The club did come close to promotion a few times, missing out on 5 points in 1998 and on just one point in 2000.

 In 2008, Panserraikos managed to end a 16-year wait, gaining promotion to the Greek Super League.
 Managed by Giannis Papakostas, the club had been leading the Second Division table for the most part of the season, even securing a top-three spot with two games to spare – though they had narrowly escaped another relegation in the previous two seasons.